ladc/MAOOAM/fortran/README.md

 initialization.

 * maooam.f90 : Main program.
+* maooam_lyap.f90 : Version of the main program with the computation of the Lyapunov vectors and exponents.
+* maooam_lyap_div.f90 : Version of the main program with the computation of the first Lyapunov exponents with the divergence method.
 * aotensor_def.f90 : Tensor aotensor computation module.
+* lyap_vectors.f90 : Module for the computation of Lyapunov exponents and vectors
 * IC_def.f90 : A module which loads the user specified initial condition.
 * inprod_analytic.f90 : Inner products computation module.
+* rk2_integrator.f90 : A module which contains the Heun integrator for the model equations.
-* integrator.f90 : A module which contains the integrator for the model equations.
+* rk4_integrator.f90 : A module which contains the RK4 integrator for the model equations.
 * Makefile : The Makefile.
+* gfortran.mk : Gfortran compiler options file.
+* ifort.mk : Ifort compiler options file.
 * params.f90 : The model parameters module.
-* maooam_tl_ad.f90 : Tangent Linear (TL) and Adjoint (AD) model tensors definition module
+* tl_ad_tensor.f90 : Tangent Linear (TL) and Adjoint (AD) model tensors definition module
+* rk2_tl_ad_integrator.f90 : Heun Tangent Linear (TL) and Adjoint (AD) model integrators module
-* tl_ad_integrator.f90 : Tangent Linear (TL) and Adjoint (AD) model integrators module
+* rk4_tl_ad_integrator.f90 : RK4 Tangent Linear (TL) and Adjoint (AD) model integrators module
 * test_tl_ad.f90 : Tests for the Tangent Linear (TL) and Adjoint (AD) model versions
 * README.md : The present file.
 * LICENSE.txt : The license text of the program.
 * util.f90 : A module with various useful functions.
+* tensor.f90 : Tensor utility module.
 * stat.f90 : A module for statistic accumulation.
 * params.nml : A namelist to specify the model parameters.
 * int_params.nml : A namelist to specify the integration parameters.